 - Enfamil has soy protein as the third ingredient, after corn syrup and vegetable oils.

-- Similac uses soy protein as the second ingredient followed by oils.
+- Similac has soy protein as the second ingredient followed by oils.

-- Similac adds sugar to their soy formula
+- Similac adds sugar in addition to corn syrup to their soy formula.

-- Similac has a higher Linoleic Acid amount.
+- Similac has a higher Linoleic Acid levels.

-As with the other formulas, Enfamil’s ProSobee recipe uses fewer sugars, making it the optimal choice if the price is within your budget.
-Again, sugar can be difficult for infants to digest and can lead to a sweet tooth.
-They’ll get their sweet tooth soon enough once they try out fruits and other sweets on a solid food diet.
-Breastmilk naturally contains sugar, so do not overlook Similac’s Soy Isomil formula based on the sugar content.
-If your baby does not like the flavor of ProSobee and you still need a soy-based or non-milk-based formula, you could try the Soy Isomil.
+As with the other Enfamil formulas, Enfamil’s ProSobee recipe uses fewer sugars, making it the optimal choice if the price is within your budget.
+However, non-lactose sugars can be difficult for infants to digest, and can lead to a preference for sweet tastes (source).
+They’ll develop their “sweet tooth” when fruits and other sweet foods are introduced into their diets.
+However, if your baby does not like the flavor of ProSobee, and you cannot find another non-dairy alternative, it is reasonable to try Isomil.